-- 5.5.6.1 Teaching and assigned responsibilities.
-This criterion includes professional responsibilities in such areas as teaching, counseling, or librarianship and other assigned responsibilities such as academic advising and other related duties as specified in the Letter of Appointment. - 5.5.6.2 Scholarship and/or professional development.
+- a.
+Teaching and assigned responsibilities.
+This criterion includes professional responsibilities in such areas as teaching, counseling, or librarianship and other assigned responsibilities such as academic advising and other related duties as specified in the Letter of Appointment. - b.
+Scholarship and/or professional development.
 "Scholarship and/or professional development" is one category and the relative amounts of scholarship and professional development will be specified in departmental bylaws.
 Different disciplines and subdisciplines may have different relative amounts of scholarship and professional development and it is understood that there could be a discipline or subdiscipline which only requires professional development, consistent with the standards of the identified peer institutions (as referenced in 3.1.1.1).